King Ranch Chicken Casserole (from The Southerner’s Cookbook)

 - Melt 5 tbsp of butter in a large saucepan over medium heat.
 Add the chopped garlic, cumin, chili powder, onion powder and cayenne pepper and whisk for one minute.

-- Whisk in the flour and then slowly pour in the milk, whisking constantly until smooth and not lumpy.
+- Whisk in the flour and then slowly pour in the milk and chicken stock, whisking constantly until smooth and not lumpy.

 - Cook until thickened (whisking often), about 10 minutes.